lizgarseeyah/-in-progress-Hybrid-Cloud-Project/page2.md

 # Part 1: On-Prem to Cloud Migration

-The first part will focus on migrating to the cloud.
+The first part will focus on migrating resources to the cloud.
 Here are a few images of the on-prem location and the servers that will be used:
 ![Image](src)
 ![Image](src)